Wanna see more? click this link for the full gallery : my fellow americans

 I looked to my right and I saw our nations capitol, and I looked to my left and saw the national monument.
 I had a a kind of holy shit moment, because I have traveled many times to visit family in DC, and my mom and sister and I always went into the city to you know, learn and be tourist.
 And I began to cry because I never thought growing up, that one day I would end up marching for equal rights for all americas down the very streets I used to pose for family album photos.
 It was a defining moment.
 Not everything that we perceive as normal is normal, and non of our rights should ever be taken for granted.

 After a good long march we ended up splitting from the group very close to the capitol building, and grabbed a bottle of water and really sticky wet pretzel from a very wise entrepreneur, and found our way to the train station.
 It was still complete madness and the streets were jammed packed, but everyone was peaceful, patient, kind, and respectful.
-My memory card (the only I remembered to bring **** that day) filled with the first picture you say in the gallery.
 As we rode the train home, people spoke, passed out business cards and as people left we cheered and applauded them, and finally they us.

-This was truly a life changing experience for me, I have always thought about becoming involved in american politics in some way, shape or form.
+This was truly a life changing experience for me, I have always thought about becoming involved in US politics in some way, shape or form.
 Only my future actions will tell.